 Their offspring were Naomi Miller, Frank Saylor, Paul Saylor, James Saylor, Ruth Rich, Mary Evans and John Saylor.

-In 1968, they lived in Ravenna, OH.
+The Saylors were in Connellsville in 1956 but by 1968 relocated to Ravenna, OH.
 Later, they returned to Fayette County.
 Louella was a member of Calvary Assembly of God Church in Connellsville.

 Gilbert entered eternity in 1987.